filecoin-project/filecoin-docs/content/en/basics/the-blockchain/consensus/index.md

 - Each epoch has potentially multiple elected leaders who may propose a block.
 - A winner is elected randomly from a set of network participants weighted according to the respective storage power they contribute to the Filecoin network.
-- All blocks proposed are grouped together in a _tipset_ (discussed below), from which the final chain is selected.
+- All blocks proposed are grouped together in a _tipset_, from which the final chain is selected.
 - A block producer can be verified by any participant in the network.
 - The identity of a block producer is anonymous until they release their block to the network.